sandeepk-ralh/AlphaCCO-AutomationChallange/README.md

 Clone this repo.
 Go to cloned directory.
-Execute the below command in the project director: mvn -DtargetBrowser=chrome test
+Execute the below command in the project director:
+`mvn -DtargetBrowser=chrome test`
+or
+`mvn test`

 Assumptions:
 You should have JDK17 setuped on your machine.
 If you have other JDK then please update the POM file.